jamesplease/router-comparison/README.md

 These routers are generally the ones that give you global hooks to catch errors and 404 states.
 Those hooks are these events.

+##### Thoughts

+If the router is for another library that has pubsub, then I think that supplying events for consistency makes sense.
+Otherwise, I think the majority of routing features don't benefit much from including pubsub.

 #### Scrolling